 Figure 3: Hallmarks on Cast Vine spoon.

 In 1579, Britain established regular diplomatic relations with Turkey — one of the earliest of the European nations to do so.
 Since then there had been numerous exchanges of diplomatic gifts: At her wedding Queen Victoria wore a brooch given to her by Prince Albert with diamonds presented to her by the Sultan of Turkey [Ref.
-1] and there is an impressive Bohemian Crystal chandelier in the Dolmabahce Palace, Constantinople presented by Queen Victoria to the Sultan.
+1] and there is an impressive Bohemian crystal chandelier in the Dolmabahce Palace, Constantinople presented by Queen Victoria to the Sultan.

-Sir Charles Young, the Garter King-at-Arms was sent to Constantinople on 20th September 1856 accompanied, among many others, by two other heralds.
+Sir Charles Young, the Garter King-at-Arms was sent to Constantinople on 20th September 1856 accompanied, among many others, by two further heralds.
 It is reasonable to assume that this knife, fork and spoon was a gift carried on this mission along with the Garter regalia.
 Young arrived on the 1st of October but the official investiture did not take place until the 1st of November.
 This was because the Sultan 'expressed some repugnance' to parts of the ceremonial and 'urged his objections for reasons Spiritual and Imperial' [Ref.
 2].

 In addition to the religious differences between the two nations there were social differences.
 Among these were an embargo on physical contact with the Sultan and the customary presentation to the Heralds of the sword worn by the new Knight to his investiture.